 Recommended Visit Duration: 1h to 1h30

-An excellent example of not having to be big to be great.
+This is an excellent example of not having to be big to be great.
 This wee museum is jam-packed with artefacts from the area.

 Glencoe Museum was founded in 1967 by local lady Barbara Fairweather MBE.
 Beautiful museum cottages are the only thatched buildings in the area, dating to the early 1700s.
 Known as ‘cruck cottages’, meaning that the bearing beams of the roof come down the inside walls.

-The museum has a fascinating collection of objects, agricultural implements, medical equipment, classic toys, archaeology and photographs, First and Second war memorabilia and domestic items from around the Glencoe area.
+The museum has a fascinating collection of objects, agricultural implements, medical equipment, classic toys, archaeology and photographs, First and Second War memorabilia and domestic items from around the Glencoe area.

 Glencoe Folk Museum is located in the heart of Glencoe Village, just off the A82